Richard Ford: Early career

 Ford published his first novel, A Piece of My Heart, the story of two unlikely drifters whose paths cross on an island in the Mississippi River, during 1976, and followed it with The Ultimate Good Luck during 1981.
 During the interim he briefly taught at Williams College and Princeton University.
 Despite good notices, the books sold little, and Ford retired from fiction writing to become a writer for the New York magazine Inside Sports.
 "I realized," Ford said, "there was probably a wide gulf between what I could do and what would succeed with readers.
 I felt that I'd had a chance to write two novels, and neither of them had really created much stir, so maybe I should find real employment, and earn my keep."

 During 1982, the magazine was terminated, and when Sports Illustrated did not hire Ford, he resumed writing fiction, composing The Sportswriter, about a failed novelist turned sportswriter who undergoes an emotional crisis after the death of his son.
 It was named one of Time magazine's five best books of 1986 and was a finalist for the PEN/Faulkner Award for Fiction.
 Ford followed up that success with Rock Springs (1987), a story collection —set mostly in Montana —that includes what remain some of his most anthologized short stories.
+Ford adapted two stories from Rock Springs into the screenplay for the 1990 film Bright Angel.
+It was directed by Michael Fields and stars Dermot Mulroney, Lili Taylor and Sam Shepard.